The Tracker (2002 film): Plot

 Still in chains held by The Fanatic, The Tracker purposely falls into a watering hole where he attempts to drown The Fanatic, yet both survive.
 After another horse is speared and flees, the group comes across a group of Aboriginals.
 The Fanatic quickly begins shooting, killing an elder and child.
 He is stopped by The Follower, who disarms The Fanatic and places him in chains.
-Once The Follower is knocked out after eating spiked bush tucker at night, The Tracker alone organizes a British-style court to try The Fanatic for murder.
-He is subsequently hanged, while The Tracker uses a rock to make his head bleed to make it seem that local Aboriginals hanged him.
+After The Follower is knocked out after eating spiked bush tucker at night, The Tracker alone organizes a British-style court to try The Fanatic for murder.
+He subsequently hangs him and hits his own head with a rock until he bleeds to make The Follower think that local Aboriginals attacked and hanged The Fanatic.

-After awakening, The Follower and The Tracker continues their search for The Fugitive until surrounded by Aboriginals.
+After awakening, The Follower and The Tracker continue their search for The Fugitive until surrounded by Aboriginals.
 Disarmed, they are led to a group of elders where The Fugitive is also being held.
-Although The Tracker convinces The Follower that he is innocent of the accused crimes, he carries out Aboriginal justice by spearing The Fugitive in the thigh for the crime of having raped a woman [earlier in the film].
+Although The Tracker convinces The Follower that he is innocent of the accused crimes, he carries out Aboriginal justice by spearing The Fugitive in the thigh for the crime of having raped a woman earlier in the film.
 Returning to camp, they find the body of The Fanatic missing.
 Bidding The Follower farewell, The Tracker rides off towards his country.